-Operating the Slide Out Room (w/Power Lock Arms)
+Operating the Slide Out Room (w/ Power Lock Arms)

+Verify the coach is either plugged into shore power or is under generator power.
 Your unit may be equipped with the option of Power Locking Arms for the slide out rooms.
 Designed specifically for this application, these mechanisms automatically "lock" the slide out rooms to the sidewalls of the RV when the room is fully retracted, securing the room in place and providing a positive seal.
 The operation of the locking mechanism is totally automatic, and begins when you press the button to extend or retract the slide out room.